Anorexia mirabilis: History

-The earliest reported sufferer of anorexia mirabilis is St. Wilgefortis, a legendary princess who reportedly lived sometime between the 8th century and 10th century in Galicia, who starved herself and took a vow of chastity to avoid an arranged marriage.
-She asked for God to make her ugly.
+The earliest reported case of anorexia mirabilis is St. Wilgefortis, an uncanonized, legendary, Catholic princess who reportedly lived sometime between the 8th century and 10th century in Galicia, who starved herself and took a vow of chastity to avoid an arranged marriage.
+She asked God to make her ugly.
 Her suitor rejected her based on her appearance and so, as punishment for sabotaging the union, her father, the king of Portugal, had her crucified.
-For her suffering, she was venerated in the Catholic Church.
+For her suffering, she was unofficially venerated by Catholics.

-Though the disease was most prominent during the Middle Ages, modern cases do exist.
-Notably, in 2014, medical researchers published an article about the case of an unidentified woman in her sixties, born in Chicago, Illinois, who'd suffered from anorexia mirabilis.
+Though the disorder was most prominent during the Middle Ages, modern cases exist.
+In 2014 medical researchers published an article about an unidentified woman in her sixties, born in Chicago, Illinois, who had experienced anorexia mirabilis.
 The woman entered a convent at the age of 13 and began to restrict her eating in hopes of achieving sainthood.